srcole/srcole.github.io/_posts/2018-04-17-datasci-fellowships.markdown

 mathjax: true
 ---

-I’m looking into opportunities after finishing grad school, and data science fellowships seem especially appealing.
-I came across quite a few and wanted to organize them and share them with others in a similar position.
+Data science fellowships seem like really good opportunities.
+I came across quite a few and wanted to organize them to hopefully be useful to me and others.
 You can see the details of these fellowships in the table below, or in this [Google Sheet](https://docs.google.com/spreadsheets/d/1VJEYwI0vFjyA3iC46CtHX4mgAWEcd9EWzaqdu9ebOYM/edit?usp=sharing).
+Please comment on the sheet if you know of any that I'm missing.

 |**Institution**                                                       |  **App due date**  |  **Start date(s)**  |  **Field**        |  **Duration**   |  **Stipend**
 |------------------------------------------------------------------|----------------|-----------------|---------------|-------------|-------------